Operational Excellence & Equipment Management | Pillar II · Exegens · Dr. Alin Posteucă

 Academic

 This book is a must-read for those looking to improve their operations and achieve greater productivity and profitability.
-Its great strength is its practical approach — emphasizing culture and leadership in driving change.
+One of the strengths of this book is its practical approach — emphasizing the role of culture and leadership in driving change and its focus on long-term profitability.

 Mukesh Kumar, Ph.D.